oguzhantasimaz/Go-Concurrency-Examples-In-Detail/README.md

 If you have additional examples, improvements, or corrections to existing code, please feel free to open a pull request.
 Also feel free to customize this README.md file.

-### OR's Note
+### OR's Notes
 I strongly recommend you to research Communicating Sequential Processes (CSP).
 This is the theoretical basis of Go's concurrency model.
 I have added a link to the book below.
-You can also find a lot of resources on the internet.
+You can also find a lot of resources on the internet.\

+Even though defer is not a concurrency feature, I added a DeferWorkLogic folder to show you how defer works.
+I think it is a good idea to know how defer works before you start learning concurrency in Go.

 ## Resources
 - [Mastering Concurrency in Go](https://www.packtpub.com/product/mastering-concurrency-in-go/9781783983483) by Nathan Kozyra